iq-motion-control/iq-module-communication-doc/docs/tutorials/pwm_control_flight_controller.rst

 Now we can use Mission Planner's built-in motor testing tools to make sure the flight controller can control the module.

 1. Start with the module powered off, but connected to the flight controller.
-2. Select "Setup" from the top toolbar, and then expand "Optional Hardware" on the sidebar
+2. Select "Setup" from the top toolbar, and then expand "Optional Hardware" on the sidebar.
-3. Select "Motor Test" from the "Optional Hardware" options, see the image below as an example of what the Motor Test screen should look like.
+3. Select "Motor Test" from the "Optional Hardware" options.
+See the image below as an example of what the Motor Test screen should look like at this point.

   .. figure:: ../_static/tutorial_images/pwm_flight_controller/mp_motor_test.png
     :align: center